Bri Griffith, Carlow University

 Though women had a tough year overall, these examples prove that, slowly but surely, progress is still being made.

-Though they may be the least equipped to build a personal website, students in creative fields need them more than anyone.
+Students in creative fields need personal websites more than anyone.
 Here’s how to get started.

 If you have no idea where to start, here are some ways you can raise your voice and help end police brutality.

 These authors present the world of racial injustice in a whole new light—a light that can’t be overlooked.

 Get the most out of your social media experience by following the best social activists online.

 After Trump’s “nasty” debate comments, women everywhere have been encouraged to send in personal written works to empowering publications.

 Now more than ever, the queer community needs volunteers, funds and active allies.

 The International Affairs major is the creator of “Affinity Magazine,” an online forum written exclusively by teens that emphasizes connection through social media.

 Yet another way to anonymously abuse others, courtesy of the internet.